 Click on get started and then on the Identify Your Chromebook page we need to select a model from the list.
 Now in the Select a manufacturer, we will choose Chrome OS Flex.
 And in the Select a product option, we will select Chrome OS Flex (Developer-Unstable).
 Now continue and select your USB drive.

 After this, it will ask for confirmation to format the USB drive so go ahead and do that.
-It will download the Chrome OS Flex ISO image and then the Chromebook Recovery Tool will write the image on the USB.
+It will download the installer image and then the Chromebook Recovery Tool will write the image on the USB.
 And lastly, it will verify the files and create the recovery image.
 We will see a prompt saying the recovery image was created successfully.

 Now we will boot our system into the Boot Menu option.
 I have given a list of keys for various manufacturers.
 Now when restarting press and hold the Boot key for your system and you should see the different boot menu options.
 Now just select your USB drive and we will boot into the Chrome OS Flex.

-So if you click on install Chrome OS Flex, then it will wipe the entire drive of your system.
+So if you click on install, then it will wipe the entire drive of your system.
 It will install Chrome OS Flex, replacing your existing primary Operating System.
 For starters, we can just click on the try it out option and continue with the process.
 Then we can connect to the Wi-Fi network and set up our Google account.

 We can keep the OS in the USB and use it when needed.
 The data will not be formatted if we unplug it from the computer.
-So it will be like a portable version of Chrome OS Flex.
+So it will be like a portable version of the OS.
 This is a good alternative until there’s a method to install Chrome OS Flex in dual boot mode.

-We can download the Chrome OS Flex ISO image using this link.
+We can download the Chrome OS Flex ISO image using the link below.
 Download the latest version number from the list.
 The file extension for the download is (.BIN) instead of an (.ISO) image.
 But do not worry as the procedure is the same for the BIN file as it is for the ISO image.

 The partition scheme should be fixed by default.
 Now we can start the process of creating the Chrome OS Flex bootable USB.